Why beanbags and climbing walls won’t make up for crappy company culture

 Although the above things might sound like nice things to have in a workplace, problems arise when they’re used as a veil to hide the negative aspects of working at a company.
 While employers may brag about how their entire team is ‘one big family’ and share photos on LinkedIn of their new break room that’s been decorated with AstroTurf and picnic benches, sometimes, something a little more insidious lies beneath.

-These employees will promise movie nights and free popcorn when in reality this means “we want you to still be in the office at 10pm.”
+These employers will promise movie nights and free popcorn when in reality this means “we want you to still be in the office at 10pm.”

 They’ll offer free gym memberships, complementary bacon butties and unlimited coffee – as if any employee at any workplace in the history of time has ever had to buy their own coffee and tea bags – to distract workers from the fact that the pay is really really bad.